News

 In addition to his autobiography, Justice Coleman also published several Law Review Articles.
 He lectured at all three New Jersey Law Schools, the New Jersey Judicial College; ALI/ABA on Products Liability; Black Congress on Health and Law; and various trial lawyer associations.
 He served as a member or chairperson of a host of Supreme Court Committees dealing with the New Jersey Judicial College, sentencing disparity, medical malpractice, concerns of minorities in the judiciary, probation services, court reporting services and legal services.
 Justice Coleman served on the Board of Trustees for Legal Services of New Jersey, including as Chairman.
 He also served on the Boards of Trustees for St. Paul’s College and for the University of Medicine and Dentistry of New Jersey.
 He was a member of the New Jersey, American, Union County, and National Bar Associations.

-Married to Sophia Coleman since 1962, Justice Coleman is survived by his two children, Kairon Mullins (Dr. John Mullins, Jr.) and James III, and four grandchildren, Amber, James IV, Sierra (Perry Meyers), and John III.
+Married to Sophia Coleman since 1962, Justice Coleman is also survived by his two children, Kairon Mullins (Dr. John Mullins, Jr.) and James III, and four grandchildren, Amber, James IV, Sierra (Perry Meyers), and John III.

 Information regarding funeral services is as follows: